 Now, for a new feature or capability for an existing product, how you analyze the market size depends on your goals for the new feature — things like accelerate new customer acquisition, up-sell existing customers, penetrate an adjacent market segment, etc.

-For the sake of simplicity and illustration (and because this post is getting pretty long), let’s assume the goal is new customer adds — e.g., this feature is the key missing ingredient that has prevented new customers from purchasing your product till now.
+For the sake of simplicity and illustration, let’s assume the goal is new customer adds — e.g., this feature is the key missing ingredient that has prevented new customers from purchasing your product till now.

 Let’s say your product is targeting a $50 million market and currently generates $5 million in revenues.
 It’s been successful with early adopters, but now you want to expand within your target market to “early majority” type customers (in the technology adoption curve).